 APMA's Pain Link telephone helpline 1300 340 357 can be contacted for the cost of a local call.
 Staffed by volunteers who live with persistent (chronic) pain themselves, support is only a call away.
 Don't suffer alone.

-APMA's website aims to offer pain management options and information for people with pain, their families and friends.
+APMA's website provides comprehensive pain management options and information for people with pain, their families and friends.
 Health care professionals will also find the site interesting and informative.

 We can't take the pain away